divyadarshansoni/MazeRunner/README.md

   * Ensure that the `GameClient.cs` script in Unity has all Prefabs (Player0, Player1, Wall, Diamond) and UI Panels (Start, HUD, GameOver) linked in the Inspector before building.

+### Note
+  * For more information about the specs you can also go through description.docx.
 <!-- end list -->